RelationalAI Native App Installation#

 I. Install the RAI Native App for Snowflake#

-Log in to Snowsight as an ACCOUNTADMIN and follow these steps to install the RAI Native App:
+Log in to Snowsight as an ORGADMIN or ACCOUNTADMIN and follow these steps to install the RAI Native App:

 1. View the RelationalAI marketplace listing and fill out the access request form.
 A RelationalAI representative will notify you when access is enabled for your account.

 2. Once access is enabled, navigate to Data Products > Apps in the left-hand sidebar in Snowsight.
 You should see RelationalAI under Recently Shared with You.
 Click Buy to open a dialogue box with pricing details.
 Click the Buy button in the dialogue box to proceed.
-This will take you back to the Data Products > Apps page, and you should see RelationalAI listed under Installed Apps.
+Click “View your apps” in the resulting modal to go back to the Data Products > Apps page.
+You should see RelationalAI listed under Installed Apps.

-• The EXECUTE TASK and EXECUTE MANAGED TASK privileges are required to stream data via change data capture (CDC) from Snowflake to RAI, ensuring your RAI Native App has the most up-to-date data.
+• The EXECUTE TASK and EXECUTE MANAGED TASK privileges are required to share data from your Snowflake account with the RAI Native App.

 • The CREATE WAREHOUSE and CREATE COMPUTE POOL privileges are required by the RAI Native App to create and manage resources for performing service operations.